jlulloaa/jlulloaa/README.md

 </p>

 - 🏫 I’m working as project engineer at a university and as freelance data scientist 🧠
-- 🧭 I’m studying to become a full-stack web developer
+- 🧭 I’m a full-stack web developer (MERN stack)
 - 🛠️ Some of my work [here](https://jlulloaa.github.io)

 - 🤝 I’m looking to collaborate developing software tools for the medical imaging industry 🩻